Facebook iconJMeter Performance Testing: A Complete Guide for Beginners

 5. Distributed Testing

 Distributed testing in JMeter uses multiple machines to perform load testing on an application or server, allowing you to simulate a larger number of users more effectively than with a single machine.
+This technique is essential for JMeter scaling when testing large applications.

 Key practices include: